What is the Environmental Professional In-training (EPI) designation?

-The benefits to holding the EPI Certification include:
+The benefits of holding the EPI designation include:

-- Marketability: Recognized by major environmental organizations and employers, EPIs stand out as dedicated and knowledgeable environmental professionals with initiative and strong ethical character who demonstrate a comprehensive understanding of environmental science.
+- Marketability: Recognized by major environmental organizations and employers, EPIs stand out as dedicated and knowledgeable environmental professionals with initiative and solid ethical character who demonstrate a comprehensive understanding of environmental science.

 - Information and Networking: BGC enables EPIs to search our international roster of EPIs and QEPs to build their professional network.

 - Visibility and Access to Jobs: EPIs have access to a web-enabled designation that can be shared to increase their social media presence and to connect their skills to active job postings on 25,000 sites.